marco262/my_wiki/data/onednd/advancement/feats.md

 **Prerequisite:** Expert Group
 **Repeatable:** No

-Immediately after you roll a d20 for a d20 Test, you can roll a d10 and add the number rolled to the test.
+Immediately after you roll a d20 for a [[glossary:d20 Test]], you can roll a d10 and add the number rolled to the test.
 Once you use this benefit, you can't use it again until you roll Initiative or finish a [[glossary:Short Rest]] or a [[glossary:Long Rest]].

 ## Epic Boon of the Night Spirit